Written in 2019

 Technically speaking, in most RPGs, players with zero HP are just "knocked out" - some games even use this status (for example, Final Fantasy VII).
 And other games, especially rather modern ones, give characters back 1 HP after battle or heal up the whole party completely after each fight (like in Child of Light).
 From a medical standpoint, KO'ed characters have been inflicted with wounds that render them unable to fight, but after they're safe they could be healed up and continue to fight.

-So the short logical expalination why there are story deaths that can not be reverted on the one side and constant gameplay "deaths" on the other side is that the gameplay death is just a KO.
+So the short logical explanation why there are story deaths that can not be reverted on the one side and constant gameplay "deaths" on the other side is that the gameplay death is just a KO.

 So now that we talked about the KO and death situation, everything is clear, right?
 Well it's not really the case.
-The games are pretty inconsistent within their explaination of why some deaths are forever and which not.
+The games are pretty inconsistent within their explanation of why some deaths are forever and which not.

 In Phantasy Star IV, the character Alys dies after being hit with a dark wave caused by an evil sorcerer.
 The party mourns her death, fights the sorcerer and continues to strive for peace in the Algol solar system.